Aaargh!: Gameplay

 The goal of the game is to find the golden dragon's egg.
 The player controls one of two monsters who must destroy buildings in order to find Roc eggs, the discovery of each of which triggers a fight with a rival monster.
 When five eggs are found, the two monsters fight on a volcano to claim the dragon's egg.

 The game is an action game with fighting game elements.
-The player chooses to play as either a dragon-like lizard or an ogre (depicted as a cyclops in the game); the character that the player does not select becomes the player's rival to obtain the egg.
+The player chooses to play as either a Dinosaur or an Ogre; the character that the player does not select becomes the player's rival to obtain the egg.
+After an egg is located, the player must fight the rival monster in a one on one battle to lay claim to the egg.
 In the arcade version of the game either one or two players could play simultaneously, whereas on the ports only one player could play at a time.

-Gameplay takes place across the ten cities of the Lost Island, each representing a different era of civilisation (such as ancient Egypt and the Wild West) and each comprising one level of the game.
+Gameplay takes place across the ten cities of the Lost Island, these include a Primitive village, a Pueblo village, a Wild West Fort, a Chinese Pagoda village, an ancient Egyptian city, a Colonial harbour town, a Medieval village, an Aztec city, an Ancient Greece city, and an Indian Temple city.
+The island's giant Volcano is the final level of the game.
 Each city is represented by a single static playing area that uses a form of 2.5D projection in order to give the impression of depth on the screen.
+The monsters can eat the natives or various giant food items (Pizza slice, Hamburger, Hot Dog, Taco) for health as well as a lightning bolt for a powerup.
+These items are hidden in the level's buildings.

+As well, the monsters will be attacked by the native's weapons (catapults, cannons, and wagons), and various monsters that inhabit the island (Giant mosquitoes, giant bees, giant hornets, Rocs, giant flying lizards, and dragons).